Escaping civilization in a solo hike around three remote lochs in the Cairngorms.

 At the end of the loch is a sandy beach.
 If I would be to design a custom-made place for my lunch, I couldn't do it any better; it was fantastic.
 But to reach it, I had to ford a deep river.
 No bother, I thought, leaving my shoes and trousers behind.
 The stream was cold, yet easy to cross.
 And when I got out on the other side, the air felt suddenly warm.

 After lunch, I couldn't resist and jumped to the lake for a swim.
-It was properly freezing, so it didn't take long until I went back to the shore to layer up.
+It was properly freezing, so I quickly returned to the shore to layer up.
 Then, with a smile on my face, I started walking back to where I started.

 Another rain came in shortly; again, in good timing.
 I was full of happiness and a sense of freedom, which prevailed all the way home.
 Nature's ability to recharge me is beyond belief.